Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Performance evaluation

 \subsection{Asynchronous networks}

-In addition to the above experiments, we also performed experiments with links whose transmission delays were computed per message using a normal distribution centered around 5ms with a standard deviation of 20ms truncated between 0 and 80ms.
+In addition to the above experiments, we also performed experiments with 50 +/- 50~ms transmission delays, which were computed per message using a normal distribution.
 With these settings, messages were frequently reordered during their transmission.
-Using the three sets of optimizations obtained for synchronous networks, we observed a latency decrease of 10\%, and a network consumption decrease of 50\% with 16KB messages and $N=31$.
-This suggests that overall, our modifications also perform well in asynchronous networks, but also that the configurations might have to be fine tuned to improve performance.
+Tables~\ref{tab:impact_mods_net_async} and~\ref{tab:impact_mods_lat_async} in Appendix detail the impact of each modification under our settings.
+Modifications MBD.1--12 also perform well in asynchronous networks, but seem to have a slightly lower impact than with synchronous networks (e.g., MBD.11 decreases network consumption by 18\% instead of 24\%) and exhibit higher variation.